How to Blog Like You Really Mean It

 Usually, when you pay a premium amount it comes with access to apps and features that will enhance both the way your content is exposed and the way it looks.

-You can also get signed up with Google Adsense if you aren't already which allows you to place ads on your website for revenue sharing purposes.
+You can also get signed up for Google Adsense if you aren't already which allows you to place ads on your website for revenue sharing purposes.
 If you do indeed start getting tons of traffic to your website, you may actually start earning some money after a while.

 Wix Website Promo